S/O Satyamurthy: Plot

-Anand is assigned to plan a destination wedding in Ooty, which turns out to be Pallavi's.
-There, he meets her friend Sameera, and they fall in love.
-During the wedding, Anand foils a plan by Pallavi's uncle to ruin her wedding and later helps their family reconcile.
-Pallavi's father pays Anand double the money out of gratitude, solving Anand's financial problems temporarily.
+Anand is assigned to coordinate a destination wedding in Ooty, which turns out to be Pallavi's.
+There, he meets her friend Sameera, and the two eventually fall in love.
+During the celebrations, Anand foils a plot by Pallavi's uncle to ruin the wedding and helps her family reconcile.
+In gratitude, Pallavi’s father pays Anand double his fee, temporarily easing his financial strain.